jannikschwade/ScrapeBot/README.md

 [![Build Status](https://travis-ci.com/MarHai/ScrapeBot.svg?branch=master)](https://travis-ci.com/MarHai/ScrapeBot)

+# Jannik Schwade Edit
+This is a varied version of Mario Haim's ScrapeBot.

 # ScrapeBot
 ScrapeBot is a tool for so-called "agent-based testing" to automatically visit, modify, and scrape a defined set of webpages regularly.
 It was built to automate various web-based tasks and keep track of them in a controllable way for academic research, primarily in the realm of computational social science.